 If you think you deserve the world, you’ll accept less to maintain that belief.

 Back to our expectations.
 They hurt traditional people (religious or Disney lovers) more than the rest, but we’re the same – we believe there is a social contract which supports our being a princess or hero, guaranteeing us someone else’s money or a life of victory.
 I hate to break false promises, but only a select few win, and the days of single income left with the middle class.
 Absent these entitlements, the need to blame becomes stronger, and we’re back to scapegoating others.
 That sinkhole of negative collapse or aggression will screw you over; you’ll never find a good relationship this way.
 Snap out of it.

 Women, you are incredible.

 You fought for equality and won.
 In Los Angeles, you outnumber educated men 3 to 1 and as median, earn more.
 Your pay may not always be equal, but if you view yourself equally, should you expect it to be handed to you?
-Passive guys make less too, and some women reject beta males precisely because of this.
+No. Passive guys make less too, and some women reject beta males precisely because of this.
 In fact, millennial women wages are surpassing their male counterparts.
 Here’s an inferiority litmus test – you expect a handout on a date.
-(This ritual started when women weren’t allowed to hold jobs or bank accounts.
+(This ritual began when women weren’t allowed to hold jobs or bank accounts.
 Do you want to go back?)
-You have an MBA, so why be surprised when a guy gets physically transactional after you make him shoulder the financial burden or consider he may feel ripped off and disrespect your character.
-Yes, it’s unscrupulous, but is it really appropriate to expect things for free and then complain about equal pay?
+You have an MBA and studied marketing, so expect a guy to either get physically transactional after you make him shoulder the financial burden or consider he may feel ripped off and disrespect your character.
+Yes, it’s unscrupulous, but is it appropriate to expect things for free and then complain about equal pay?
 (Bumble was founded to bring true equality.)
-We are as equal as you think yourself.
-When you think the world should be handed to you, you accept less to maintain that belief.
-Dump your entitled, poverty mindset.
+We are as equal as we think ourselves.
+When we think the world ought to be handed to us, we accept less to maintain that belief.
+Women, dump your entitled, poverty mindset.

 Men, lower your expectations